 7. Write a French Daily Journal

-Ask students to write down what they do every day while they are out of school.
+Students write what they do every day while they are out of school.
 This could also be a video journal or PowerPoint journal with photos.
 Give them key phrases or grammar points to help them write complex sentences.

 Ex.
 To use the past tense for ER, RE, and IR verbs, drop the ER and add é, drop the RE and add u, drop the ir and add i.